oceanicsdotio/oceanics.io/content/blog/new-gatsby-website/index.md

 title: New Gatsby website
 date: "2020-02-01T12:00:00.000Z"
 description: |
-    Despite my adversarial relation with React as Node.js, I but the bullet and made a new website to replace the turn-key Wordpress we've been rocking for two years.
+    Despite my adversarial relation with React and Node.js, I bit the bullet and made a proper website to replace the Wordpress we've been rocking for two years.

 tags: ["react", "gatsby", "netlify", "oceanics.io", "scholarship"]